nehagjoshi/nehajoshi.dev/content/post/hello_world_kernel_module.md

 * name:           hello
 * vermagic:       4.15.0-65-generic SMP mod_unload

-- [*] modinfo - Show information about a Linux Kernel module
+- [-] modinfo - Show information about a Linux Kernel module.

 #### List the loaded modules:

 * $ lsmod | grep hello
 * hello                  16384  0

-- [*] lsmod is a trivial program which nicely formats the contents of the /proc/modules, showing what kernel modules are currently loaded.
+- [-] lsmod is a trivial program which nicely formats the contents of the /proc/modules, showing what kernel modules are currently loaded.

 #### Passing params to the module:
 ### Updated kernel module: